FelixLiu2000/mhapy-web-csc301/deliverable-2/iteration-02-review.md

 #### Change 1: More frequent Code Sessions

 We plan to hold multiple coding sessions every week so that we can work on the project in a more structured way.
 Code sessions will be where most of the work is done, but people are also encouraged to work on their own as well.
 Code sessions would help with procrastination and it would also make communication easier because we will be able communicate directly during the coding session.
-Furthermore, if a member of the gorup needs help, we can directly give advice and help them as needed via screenshare of that member's code.
+Furthermore, if a member of the group needs help, we can directly give advice and help them as needed via screenshare of that member's code.
 We will use the code sessions as time to work on separate tasks, but pair programming can also be done if necessary.
 Importantly, code sessions allows us to check on each other's progress on a task.
 Overall, code sessions will help our productivity and our communication.
 .
 ## Product - Review